jiechen2358/VirtualFittingRoom/README.md

 * A sample Jupyter notebook to demo how to train model.
 * A sample Jupyter notebook to demo how to load pretrained model and perform test.
 * Test 100 images.ipynb, test on 100 images and achieve > 73% mAP with IoU set to 0.5.
-* A note book demos how to only visualize colored masks from the result.
+* A Jupyter notebook demos how to only visualize colored masks from the result.

 ## Dataset
 * The raw image  data comes from PaperDoll dataset - a collection of images of street-fashion models.